arianafernandes/triplea/ESOF-docs/Assignment 1 - Software Processes.md

 <p align="justify"> As an open source project, <b> Continous Integration and Continuous Delivery</b> is one of the best models
 to apply.
-With this model, the developers release the newer features to the public as soon as they are ready and receive imediate feedback.</p>
+With this model, the developers release the newer features to the public as soon as they are ready and receive imediate feedback.
+Third, the cost of accommodating changing customer requirements is reduced.
+Finally, the project as a lower risk of overall failure.</p>

 <p align="justify"> There's many advantages to this type of approach.
 First, the small increments make it easier for
 customers to get familiar with the newer features.
-Second, the developers get early feedback about possible mistakes or even new suggestions for possible new features.</p>
+Second, the developers get early feedback about possible bugs or even new suggestions for possible new features.</p>

 <p align="justify"> However, there's some disadvantages to this model.
 Taking into account all the feedback provided by customers,